yifeichen2024/G1_deploy/README.md

 ---
 ## 🤖 G1HighlevelArm: Unitree G1 Dual-Arm + Hand High-Level Controller
 This repository implements a **high-level controller for the Unitree G1 robot**, enabling coordinated arm and hand manipulation with trajectory recording, replay, and vision QR-code based triggering.
+This will be used for teleop framework.
+(This don't need to go into the debug mode.)
 ### 📆 Overview

 | Module | Description |